seek-oss/create-ecr-buildkite-plugin/README.md

 Params:

 - name (required) - name of the ECR.
-- permissions-policy (optional) - path in local repository to the permissions policy file.
+- repository-policy (optional) - path in local repository to the repository policy file.
 - lifecycle-policy (optional) - path in local repository to the lifecycle policy file.

 # License